 E. they, them, them, they, they

-A. Write the correct possessive pronoun in the blank.
+Write the correct possessive pronoun on a separate sheet of paper.

 - You can order whatever you want.
 The choice is _____.